We're helping families on the ground

 Source: Preterm birth rates are from the National Center for Health Statistics, 2018 final natality data.
 Grades assigned by March of Dimes Perinatal Data Center.

-Download the full March of Dimes 2019 Report Card and Policy Actions book or visit the March of Dimes website for more information
+Download the full March of Dimes 2022 Report Card or visit the March of Dimes website for more information.

 The causes run deep, rooted in the social, cultural, and economic fabric of our society with unique challenges and needs across different communities.